wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ### Demo 14 (Sample Moodle Application)

-This is just a sample moodle install there's no sample data or anything it just shows you how you could baseline a moodle install for ease
+This is just a sample moodle install there's no sample data or anything it just shows you how you could baseline a virgin moodle install for maximum ease when making repeated virgin CMS deployments.
+You can do the same thing for Joomla,Wordpress or Drupal if you chose to.

 1. Follow the all the pre-requisite steps above